temporalio/temporal-development-patterns-whitepapers/statemachine-vs-temporal/temporal/readme.md

 Separating the workflow from the activities is a key feature of Temporal.
 The separation of concerns makes it possible to change  the sequence of activities in the workflow without having to change the code for the activities.
-Also, the separation of concerns – workflow from activities – make it possible to add new activities to the workflow easily.
-For example, if you wanted to add a new activity to the workflow, say, `LegalReview`, the developer adds declaration `LegalReview` in an activity to the `PublishingActivites` interface with an `@ActivityMethod` annotation.
+Also, the separation of concerns – workflow from activities – makes it possible to add new activities to the workflow easily.
+For example, if a developer wanted to add a new activity to the workflow, say, `LegalReview`, the developer adds a declaration for the  `legalReview` method in an activity to the `PublishingActivites` interface with an [`@ActivityMethod`](https://docs.temporal.io/dev-guide/java/foundations#develop-activities) annotation.
 Then, the developer implements the activity behavior in the `PublishingActivitiesImpl` class.
-The only thing that left to do is add the activity the sequence of activities in the workflow file [PublicationWorkflowImpl.java](src/main/java/publishingdemo/PublicationWorkflowImpl.java).
+The only thing that left to do is to modify the sequence of activities to the workflow file [PublicationWorkflowImpl.java](src/main/java/publishingdemo/PublicationWorkflowImpl.java).

 # Running the code: